 Jewelry is the perfect gift for the holidays.
 It’s unique, precious, and easy to travel with and wrap up beautifully.
 If you’re a master metalworker or talented at beading, you already know that jewelry can be a lucrative business idea at the holidays.

-However, just about anyone can create unique jewelry.
-Found objects and prefabricated charms make it seriously simple to quickly make something beautiful.
+However, just about anyone can make unique jewelry.
+Found objects and prefabricated charms make it easy to quickly craft something beautiful.
 Check out these beginner-friendly projects and remember that a great many objects such as shells, dried flowers, and miniature ephemera can be transformed into wearable works of art.

 3. Knit Goods

 Just about every craft enthusiast has dabbled in knitting and crocheting.
-If you’re handy with hooks and needles, consider making and selling hats, socks, scarves and mittens for cold weather.
+If you’re handy with hooks and needles, consider creating and selling hats, socks, scarves, and mittens for cold weather.
 There’s no cozier gift in the winter months, and customers are sure to buy knit goods as gifts.
-They’re some of the more challenging things to make and sell, just because the skillset requires some practice, but the results are both beautiful and practical.
+They’re some of the more challenging things to create and sell, just because the skill set requires some practice, but the results are both beautiful and practical.

 Candles are surprisingly simple to make.
 All it takes is a little wax, wick, and either essential oils or a made-to-order fragrance.
-Invest a little time in a well designed label, and you’re sure to have a highly sellable product.
+Invest a little time in a well-designed label, and you’re sure to have a highly sellable product.
 Candles are always a great gift option, but also, the type of products consumers treat themselves to.
-That means that when done right, candles are ideal things to make and sell online during the holiday season.
+That means that when done right, candles are ideal things to create and sell online during the holiday season.

-When you’re considering things to make and sell around the holidays, remember to keep it seasonal.
+When you’re considering things to create and sell around the holidays, remember to keep it seasonal.
 Just like with candles, consider incorporating seasonal scents like warming spices and crisp evergreen notes.
-You can check out this luxurious soap recipe to get started, and remember that with all the soap recipes out there, there is a lot of opportunity for customization.
+You can check out this luxurious soap recipe to get started and remember that with all the soap recipes out there, there is a lot of opportunity for customization.

 7. Unique Holiday Cards